Maamariyeh

-Al-Maamriyah (المعمرية) is a municipality in the Sidon District of the South Governorate in Lebanon.
+Maamariyeh (المعمرية) is a municipality in the Sidon District of the South Governorate in Lebanon.

 History

 In 1875 Victor Guérin travelled from Aaqtanit, and noted: "A beautiful valley, planted with fig and olive trees, separates this village from another which faces it to the south, and of the same importance.
 It is called Ma'amrieh.
 Its population is likewise Maronite.
 The church, under the name of Sainte-Marie, dates back about fifteen years."

 Demographics

-In 2014, Christians made up 98.58% of registered voters in Al-Maamriyah.
+In 2014, Christians made up 98.58% of registered voters in Maamariyeh.
 86.92% of the voters were Maronite Catholics.